PaulineGayrin/Fatbox/README.md

 Creative Commons Attribution 4.0 International

 ## Acknowledgment
 A huge thanks to Thilo Wrona for the collaboration and support on the developpment of Fatbox.
 Special thanks to Nicolas Molnar and Derek Neuharth for the contribution to the analogue and numerical tutorials and access to their model's data.
 Thank to Sascha Brune for the supervision and support.
-The developper thank Baptiste Bordet for his huge support along the way and help on debug.
+The developper thank Baptiste Bordet for his huge support along the way and help on debugging.
 Thank to Tim Hake, who contributed to a former version of the fault extraction workflow.

 ## Citation